tbitencourt/pdv-restaurante-laravel/README.md

 ## Scope

-- Each restaurant client should access different date (SAAS).
+- Each restaurant client should access different data (SAAS).
 - There are 3 types of client roles: Client admin, Client staff, Client attendance

 ## User Cases